Goom11/SICPBookClub/README.md

 I'd like to imagine that this club goes on to read other computer science/software development related books but I'd be okay if that remains but a fragment of my reverie.

+## Exercises

+We will be doing the exercises in [http://racket-lang.org/](Racket), a scheme.
+This is not a heavily researched decision so please suggest alternatives if you believe there are better alternatives.
+Racket has its own IDE, Dr. Racket.